balojey/aelfgpt/README.md

 - [Live app](https://aelfgpt.streamlit.app/)
 - [Project Write-up](https://docs.google.com/document/d/1vR78O-UIJacbcr--iBRC22RuUVh2ljKczsMR8i414Ns/edit?usp=sharing)

-AelfGPT is a GPT chat model perfectly geered towards the Aelf blockchain developers with the aim to soften development burden on the developers.
+AelfGPT is a GPT chat model perfectly geered towards the Aelf blockchain developers with the aim of softening development burden on its developers.

 Just like ChatGPT, but for Aelf.